Protect Yourself from Computer viruses, spyware, scams & spam

 - Make sure your anti-virus software's virus definition files are automatically updated daily (or more often).
-The UNL site license with Sophos provides anti-virus software free-of-charge to all faculty, staff, and students for work and home computers.
+The UNL site license with Symantec Endpoint Protection provides anti-virus software free-of-charge to all faculty, staff, and students for work and home computers.
 For installation and configuration instructions, please see the anti-virus information page:

 - Set the "Windows update" feature to automatically install all critical system updates as soon as Microsoft issues them.
-The IS Computer Help Centerhomepage www.unl.edu/helpdesk provides links to the Microsoft web pages that provide instructions for enabling automatic system updates for every version of Windows.
+The ITS Computer Help Center homepage http://its.unl.edu/helpcenter provides links to the Microsoft web pages that provide instructions for enabling automatic system updates for every version of Windows.
 If you have questions on any of these guidelines, please contact: